 Now, they’re all playing minor league baseball.

 DeMuth, a fifth round pick of the Brewers, started out playing rookie league ball in Helena (Mt.) in the Pioneer League.
 He played in 15 games, hit .403 (25-of-62) with three doubles, one triple, one home run and six RBI.
 On July 6, he was called up to the Wisconsin Timber Rattlers of the Class A Midwest League.
-He played in eight games there through Saturday.
-DeMuth is hitting .259 with one double and five RBI.
-Overall in 23 games in the minors, he is hitting .360.
+Through Friday, DeMuth has played in 19 games with the Timber Rattlers and is hitting .182 with three doubles, two triples, no home runs and 11 RBI.

-Travis, a second round pick of the Boston Red Sox, has bounced back from a tough start with the Lowell (Mass.)
+Travis, a second round pick of the Boston Red Sox, bounced back from a tough start with the Lowell (Mass.)
 Spinners in the New York-Penn League in Class A Short Season play.
 He started 1-for-13 at the plate.
-Now, he’s hitting .296 in 28 games.
-He has three doubles, no triples, and three home runs and 20 RBI.
-In the last five games, he has nine RBI.
+Through 40 games, he ended up hitting .333 (55-of-165) with five doubles, one triple, four home runs and 30 RBI.

 DeNato, a 19th round pick by the Phillies, started out playing for Williamsport (Pa.) in the same league as Travis.
 He pitched eight games with a 3.18 ERA and had a 2-0 record.
 On July 13, he was moved to the Lakewood Blue Claws in the Class A South Atlantic League.
-There he has appeared in two games, has a 1-0 record, and hasn’t allowed an earned run in 5 1/3 innings pitched.
+There, he has appeared in eight games and has a 1-1 record with a 1.17 ERA in 15 and a third innings pitched.
+Overall in the minors, he has made 16 appearances and is 3-1 with a 2.03 ERA.

 Check AllHoosisers.com each Saturday for an update on how the these three plus Schwarber are doing in their first seasons of minor league baseball.